XpiritBV/ContainerWorkshop2018Docs/Lab3-DockerizingNETCore.md

 > ##### Important

-> If your VS2017 debugger won't start and attach, reset Docker For Windows to factory defaults.

 > Make sure you have switched to the `start` branch to use the right .NET solution.
 If you are still on the `master` branch, you will use the completed solution.

 > Make sure you have configured 'Docker Desktop' to run Linux containers.
+> If your VS2017 debugger won't start and attach, reset 'Docker Desktop' to its factory defaults and recreate network shares by using the settings screen.

 Open the solution `ContainerWorkshop.sln` in Visual Studio.
 Take your time to navigate the code and familiarize yourself with the various projects in the solution.
 You should be able to identify these:
 - `GamingWebApp`, an ASP.NET MVC Core frontend